Pain & Injury Clinic, Spalding

 CAN A LEG LENGTH DISCREPANCY CAUSE PAIN?

-Although it can seem "obvious" to suggest that having one leg longer than the other would lead to pain, this is not actually known to be the case.
+Although it can seem obvious to suggest that having one leg longer than would lead to pain, this is not actually known to be the case.
 Most people have one leg longer than the other, but are not in pain, and when people have back pain, it is not constant, whilst their leg length remains the same.

 Studies into leg length discrepancy and back pain are inconclusive, and don't show whether leg length discrepancy causes back pain, or whether people with back pain have leg length discrepancy anyway.